open-contracting/deploy/docs/deploy/prometheus.rst

 #.
 If Node Exporter isn't accessible, edit the ``prometheus.client_port`` and/or ``prometheus.client_fqdn`` variables in the target's Pillar file as needed, and :doc:`re-deploy<deploy>` the service.

 #.
-Add a job to ``salt/private/prometheus-server-monitor/conf-prometheus.yml``, following the pattern of others.
+Add a job to ``salt/private/prometheus-server-monitor/conf-prometheus.yml``, following the same pattern as other jobs.

 #. :doc:`Deploy<deploy>` the Prometheus service.